postmanlabs/newman/.github/CONTRIBUTING.md

 ## Guidelines for sending a Pull Request

-Commit to master branch and develop branch is locked.
+Commit to `main` branch and `develop` branch is locked.
 As such, `git-flow` for feature completion and release will not work.
 Thus, the last steps of feature completion in `git-flow` will happen as a Pull Request from website.
 Avoid changing the `version` field in `package.json` for feature pull requests, as `version` bumps are handled separately.